fbpx

 Every Saturday and Sunday from 10 a.m. to 3 p.m., guests can enjoy an all-you-can-eat Tapas-style brunch with a selection of fresh small plates inspired by classic brunch flavors.

-Savor dishes like fluffy frittatas, hash brown casserole, juicy prime rib, biscuits and gravy, and other savory items.
+Savor dishes like fluffy shrimp & grits, chicken and waffles, flavorful Gaucho steak, biscuits and gravy, and other savory items.

-When you’re ready to mix up your brunch with something sweet, help yourself to croissant French toast, griddle cakes, toffee cake with caramel sauce, buttermilk pie, and more.
+When you’re ready to mix up your brunch with something sweet, help yourself to croissant French toast, mini donuts, toffee cake with caramel sauce, biscuits with wildflower honey, and more.

 Brunch at Santiago includes complimentary red, white, and sparkling sangria and mimosas.
-Cocktails like Irish coffee, the Bodega Bloody Mary, and espresso martinis are available a la carte.
+Cocktails like Irish coffee, espresso martinis, and the Bodega Bloody Mary are available a la carte.

 Café Tu Tu Tango